Memo to Amazon's Jeff Bezos: Old Is Cool, Too

 A response to the superstar CEO's "Young is cool" proclamation — and his reply

-Carol LaChapelle is a Chicago-based writer who conducts writing workshops and blogs about the "Boomer and Beyond life" at On the Geezer Beat.
-She is the author of Finding Your Voice, Telling Your Stories and is at work on her second book, Composing Our Lives: Stories From the New Middle Ages.
+Carol LaChapelle is a Chicago-based writer who conducts online writing workshops and blogs about the "Boomer and Beyond life".
+She is the author of Finding Your Voice, Telling Your Stories and is at work on a second book.

 In your recent in-house memo to your executives at Amazon, you list the reasons why (and how) your company remains loved by its customers.
 These are nicely summed up as “cool vs. not cool” company practices and attitudes.

 Of the 24 items on the list, one especially caught my eye: “Young is cool.”

 As this maxim doesn’t seem quite as obvious as “Leadership is cool” or “Polite is cool,” I can only guess that it’s meant to be self-evident.